Chrissy Teigen Reveals Secret Battle With Postpartum Depression

 At work during Lip Sync Battle, Teigen exhibited more and more signs of postpartum depression.
 She was fatigued.
 Her concentration was off.
 When people would ask her questions, Teigen would give emotionless responses.
 At first, she assumed that she was just experienced personality changes that come with new motherhood.
 “I couldn’t figure out why I was so unhappy,” Teigen stated.

-As months passed, Teigen’s personality changed even further.
-At a routine doctor’s appointment, she described all of her symptoms and explained how her anxiety had reached worrying levels.
+As time went on, Teigen’s personality changed even further.
+At a doctor’s appointment, she detailed all of her symptoms and explained how her anxiety had reached worrying levels.
 It was then that she was finally diagnosed with postpartum depression.

 Chrissy Teigen x Glamour Magazine 2017 pic.twitter.com/EXGY8uXMG0